WEEE, Battery and Packaging Directive

 Batteries may contain substances that are harmful to the environment and human health.
 Particular caution is required when handling batteries containing lithium due to the special risks involved.
 The separate collection and recycling of old batteries and accumulators is intended to avoid negative effects on the environment and human health.

-According to Directive 2006/66/EC, please remove batteries from any electronic item to be disposed of and dispose them separately.
+According to Battery Directive (Directive (EU) 2023/1542), please remove batteries from any electronic item to be disposed of and dispose them separately.

 The symbol of the crossed-out wheelie bin on batteries or accumulators indicates that they must not be disposed of with household waste at the end of their service life.
-If batteries or accumulators contain mercury (Hg), cadmium (Cd) or lead (Pb), you will find the respective chemical symbol below the symbol of the crossed-out wheelie bin.
+If batteries or accumulators contain mercury (Hg), cadmium (Cd) above the threshold, you will find the respective chemical symbol below the symbol of the crossed-out wheelie bin.
 You are legally obliged to return old batteries and accumulators after use in order to contribute to their proper recycling.
 Consult your local waste management agency to obtain information on the nearest suitable facility for return.

 Packaging used with Brainlab products complies with European Packaging Directive (Directive 94/62/EC).
 Transport packaging (as opposed to product packaging) is taken back by the freight forwarders operating in Brainlab’s name upon delivery, whereby exceptions apply.